askcarter/spinnaker-k8s-workshop/labs/workshop-setup.md

 ## Get the Code

-1. Clone the lab repository in your cloud shell, then `cd` into that dir:
+1. Clone the lab repository in your shell, then `cd` into that dir:

   ```shell
   $ git clone https://github.com/askcarter/spinnaker-k8s-workshop.git